spine-examples/todo-list/README.md

 # ToDo List example application

 This repository contains an example project of a ToDo List service with multiple client applications.

 Client applications are:
- * Web client based
+ * Simple web client based.
+ * Angular based.
  * Command-line application, written in Java.
- * Mobile app for Android platform.

 The example also shows multiple deployment options and storage options.